FAQs

 Hormonal Therapy

-• No. Pellets are a great way for providers and pellet manufacturers to make money, but not a great way to deliver hormones.
-Pellet manufacturers provide “education and support” to providers looking to enter the hormone space, effectively creating a lucrative nationwide distribution system for their hormone pellets, which is why they are ubiquitous in med spas and among providers who lack rigorous medical training and are seeking a high-margin, cookie-cutter approach to BHRT.
-Look for a blog post about this soon.
+No. Pellets are a great way for providers and pellet manufacturers to make money, but not a great way to deliver hormones.
+They are invasive, non-adjustable, and carry a significantly higher risk of adverse effects.
+Pellet manufacturers provide “education and support” to providers looking to enter the hormone space in exchange for a contract with those providers, effectively creating a lucrative nationwide distribution system for their hormone pellets.
+This is why they are ubiquitous in med spas and among providers who lack rigorous medical training, as pellets offer a high-margin, cookie-cutter approach to BHRT.

-• Yes, we frequently prescribe low-dose physiologically normal testosterone for women to bring levels back to what a healthy young woman should have.
+Yes, we frequently prescribe low-dose physiologically normal testosterone for women to bring levels back to what a healthy young woman should have.
 Healthy women often have around three times as much testosterone as estrogen.
-Like other hormones, levels fall with aging, and replacing it can improve bone density and muscle mass, cognitive function, mood, sexual function, and energy.
+Like other hormones, levels fall with aging, and replacing it can improve or preserve muscle mass, cognitive function, mood, sexual function, and energy.

 Weight loss